SUPPORT VISUAL THEOLOGY

 Visual Theology is committed to projects that explore the relationship between the spiritual imagination and visual culture.
-We are grateful for the occasional support of our institutional partners and sponsors, who are often generous with their support-in-kind.
+VT is grateful for the occasional support of institutional partners and sponsors, who are often generous with their support-in-kind, but individual donors are also greatly valued.

-Please consider supporting us.
-Your financial contribution would help us to:
+Please consider supporting VT.
+Your financial contribution helps:

 - Engage artists in commissions and exhibitions